Gamma Phi Beta

 LOVE is more than a four-letter word for us.
 We support and motivate each other to be the very best version of ourselves in our panhellenic organization, academic environments, and in our careers.

 The sisters of Gamma Phi Beta constantly display our core value of LABOR by aiding and serving the community in a multitude of ways throughout the year.
-As a sisterhood we actively participate in Girls on the Run (our own philanthropy) events, Greek Week, countless walks and runs, and support other Greek organizations and students at our university-wide philanthropic event, Dance Marathon!
+As a sisterhood, we actively participate in Girls on the Run events, in which Gamma Phi Beta is the proud exclusive National Panhellenic Conference partner.
+Additionally, we participate in Greek Week, countless walks and runs, and support other Greek organizations and students at our university-wide philanthropic event, Dance Marathon!

 LOYALTY is an extremely important aspect of our sisterhood as well.
 It reminds us that our commitment and connection to Gamma Phi Beta is not just for four collegiate years, but for life.
 Each sister of Delta Mu is unique and brings strength and beauty to our chapter, which is the reason we are the diverse sisterhood that we are.